ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 <div class="alert is-critical">

-The `EffectsModule.forFeature()` method or `provideEffects()` function must be added to the module imports/route config even if you only provide effects over token, and don't pass them through parameters.
-(Same goes for `EffectsModule.forRoot()`)
+The `provideEffects()` method must be added to the module imports/route config even if you only provide effects over token, and don't pass them through parameters.

 </div>